VirtoCommerce/vc-module-webhooks/docs/index.md

-# Webhooks Module
+# Overview

-## What Is Webhooks Module?

-Simply put, the Webhooks module enables viewing all major changes within your Virto Commerce ecosystem.
+The Webhooks module enables viewing all major changes within your Virto Commerce ecosystem.

 For instance, you can get notified on user login and/or password changes, catalog or product changes, and so on, which will assist you in better monitoring your system.
 Whenever a change you are watching (i.e. you 'subscribed to') is triggered, you will get the relevant notification uploaded to the URL address you previously specified.

 Apart from the event you are following, you can also configure which fields or parameters you will see in the report you get.

 ## Key Features

-Using the Webhooks module basically enables you to do the following:
+1. Employees can manage webhooks but only under their own Permission level
+1. Admin users can manage webhooks
+1. Resolving Virto Commerce Domain Event for installed modules
 1. Sending Webhook notifications in the background via a POST request with JSON serialized event data to the specified URL
-1. Managing webhooks
-1. Viewing or updating Webhook details
-1. Using `DomainEvent` descendant to trigger webhook notifications
+1. Access to previous values of selected fields
 1. Sending the retry policy with configurable exponential intervals
 1. Viewing the error(s) when a webhook notification fails

-## Configuring Webhooks
+## Configuraton

 To configure a new webhook, open the *Webhooks* module and click the *Add* button: